pletzer/mint/README.md

 ## Thank you

-The development of the numerical method and its implementation are supported by the [Next Generation Modelling Systems](https://www.metoffice.gov.uk/research/approach/modelling-systems/next-gen-modelling-systems) effort at the [UK Met Office](https://www.metoffice.gov.uk/), the National Institute for Water and Atmospheric ([NIWA](https://niwa.co.nz/)) research and the New Zealand eScience Infrastructure ([NeSI](https://www.nesi.org.nz/)).
+The development of the numerical method and its implementation were supported by the [Next Generation Modelling Systems](https://www.metoffice.gov.uk/research/approach/modelling-systems/next-gen-modelling-systems) effort at the [UK Met Office](https://www.metoffice.gov.uk/), the National Institute for Water and Atmospheric ([NIWA](https://niwa.co.nz/)) research and the New Zealand eScience Infrastructure ([NeSI](https://www.nesi.org.nz/)).

 ## References